 Regular course assignments will not be accepted after the last official day of regular classes (Sunday, May 4).
 Regular class assignments will not be accepted during the week of Final Exams.

 COURSE ASSIGNMENTS/GRADING INFORMATION:

-Attendance/Participation/Engagement in Class Activities (worth up to 200 points or 20% of the course grade):
+Online Discussion (worth up to 200 points or 20% of overall grade in the course)